This post was updated in September 2019.

 Itinerary: Carpark Hauraki District Council, Ngatea – Auckland – i-site car park Whangarei

-• Auckland city center: we do the Lonely Planet city walk and see some nice buildings, parks and the revamped boulevard with quirky cafes and art.
+- Auckland city center: we did the Lonely Planet city walk and see some nice buildings, parks and the revamped boulevard with quirky cafes and art.

 Itinerary: i-site car park Whangarei – Whangarei Falls – Paihia – Forest Pools campsite

-• Dolphins cruise: even though we don’t get to swim with the dolphins, it is still very impressive to see them swimming and jumping around the boat.
-Read more.
+- Dolphins cruise in the Bay of Islands: even though we don’t get to swim with the dolphins, it is still very impressive to see them swimming and jumping around the boat.

 Itinerary: Forest Pools campsite – Karikari peninsula – Utea Park